With Medical Background, Wife Aims to Educate Americans on Her Country, Not the State

 Amber Bar: Georgian Wine Rebel

-Screen shot 2021 07 07 at 3.54.02 pm
+Screen Shot 2021 07 07 at 3.54.02 PM

 Some 15 years ago, the crumbling 19th-century buildings and huge eucalyptus trees that lined the street were crowded with people hawking everything from wooden utensils to costume jewelry, fresh produce and coffee beans labeled “Nescafé.”
 It was a congested, lively sidewalk bazaar of sorts that exemplified the Asiatic spirit of Tbilisi.